Large-scale JPEG steganalysis using hybrid deep-learning framework: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank DDE Laboratory in SUNY Binghamton for sharing the source code of their steganalysis models online~(\url{http://dde.binghamton.edu/download/}).
+The authors would like to thank DDE Laboratory in SUNY Binghamton and Dr.~Guanshuo Xu for sharing the source code of their steganalysis models online.
 We also appreciate Prof. Jiangqun Ni in Sun Yat-sen University, China for permission to use their implementation of UED and UERD in our experiments.
-Specifically, we are grateful to Dr. Pawe\l\ Korus in Shenzhen University for valuable advice.
+Specifically, we are grateful to Dr. Pawe\l\ Korus at that time in Shenzhen University for valuable advice.